 - The presence of voice breaks especially while singing a particular note

 In addition, a thorough examination will be made of the vocal cords, usually with the help of a laryngoscope and a stroboscopic light source.
-This involves an endoscope being passed though the patient’s mouth and into the throat so that the voice box can be visualized.
+This involves the use of an endoscope being passed through the patient’s mouth and into the throat so that the voice box can be visualized.
 The light source enables the vibration of the vocal cords to be assessed.

 Other investigations may be ordered to rule out the presence of exacerbating factors such as hypothyroidism or allergies.

-Sometimes, the patient is advised to completely rest the voice, which means no singing, talking or even whispering before undergoing a second examination, to see if this has led to any improvement in the lesion.
-The otolaryngologist will also ensure that other problems which may be affecting the voice, such as acid reflux, medication use, allergies or hormonal balances, are also addressed.
+Sometimes, the patient is advised to completely rest the voice, which means no singing, talking, or even whispering before undergoing a second examination to determine if this has led to any improvement in the lesion.
+The otolaryngologist will also ensure that other problems which may be affecting the voice, such as acid reflux, medication use, allergies, or hormonal balances, are also addressed.